Bonelab/bonelab-website/gallery/index.md

 {% capture col2 %}
 We are working on a project to extract the cortical and trabecular bone in the knee (tibia shown) using machine learning on data collected using high-resolution peripheral quantitative computed tomography (top).
-Once defined, an atlas-based registration is used to define the three regions of interests in each compartment (bottom).
+Once defined, an atlas-based registration is used to define the three regions of interest in each compartment (bottom).
 {% endcapture %}

 {%